-EDIT: Mladen put all whys and hows to rest in this comment.
+Edit: Mladen put all whys and hows to rest in a comment below.
 Three cheers to the awesome commenter!

 Steps to remove blog slug from post links: